-^{1.} Unlike content distribution for static (typically small) Web objects such as HTML Web pages and images, voluminous content requires treating the storage as a limited resource [19].
+1Unlike content distribution for static (typically small) web objects such as html web pages and images, voluminous content requires treating the storage as a limited resource [19].

-access cost under SO replication is higher than the minimal access cost that the node can guarantee under greedy local (GL) replication.
-Unlike centrally designed/controlled groups where all constituent nodes have to abide by the ultimate goal of optimizing the social utility of the group, an autonomous selfish node will not tolerate such a mistreatment.
-Indeed, the emergence of such mistreatments may cause selfish nodes to secede from the replication group, resulting in severe inefficiencies for both the individual users, as well as the entire group.
+Under an object replication model, once selected for replication at a node, an object is stored permanently at that node (i.e., the object cannot be replaced later).
+In [18] we established the vulnerability of socially optimal (SO) object replication schemes in the literature to mistreatment problems.
+We define a mistreated node to be a node whose access cost under SO replication is higher than the minimal access cost that the node can guarantee under greedy local (GL) replication.
+Unlike centrally designed/controlled groups where all constituent nodes have to abide by the ultimate goal of optimizing the social utility of the group, an autonomous, selfish node will not tolerate such a mistreatment.
+Indeed, the emergence of such mistreatments may cause selfish nodes to secede from the replication group, resulting in severe inefficiencies for both the individual users as well as the entire group.

-In [18], we resolved this dilemma by proposing a family of equilibrium (EQ) object placement strategies that 1) avoid the mistreatment problems of SO, 2) outperform GL by claiming available "cooperation gain" that the GL algorithm fails to utilize, and 3) are implementable in a distributed manner, requiring the exchange of only a limited amount of information.
-The EQ strategies were obtained by formulating the Distributed Selfish Replication (DSR) game and devising a distributed algorithm that is always capable of finding pure Nash EQ strategies for this particular game.
-Apart from this work, we are aware of only two additional works on game-theoretic aspects of replication, one is by Chun et al. [4] (DSR under infinite storage capacities), and the other is by Ercetin and Tassiulas [9] (market-based resource allocation in content delivery); we are not aware of any previous work on distributed selfish caching.
+In [18], we resolved this dilemma by proposing a family of equilibrium (EQ) object placement strategies that (a) avoid the mistreatment problems of SO, (b) outperform GL by claiming available "cooperation gain" that the GL algorithm fails to utilize, and (c) are implementable in a distributed manner, requiring the exchange of only a limited amount of information.
+The EQ strategies were obtained by formulating the Distributed Selfish Replication (DSR) game and devising a distributed algorithm that is always capable of finding pure Nash equilibrium strategies for this particular game.
+Apart from this work, we are aware of only two additional works on game-theoretic aspects of replication, one due to Chun et al. [4] (distributed selfish replication under infinite storage capacities) and the other due to Erçetin and Tassiulas [9] (market-based resource allocation in content delivery); we are not aware of any previous work on distributed selfish caching.